Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 This program is valid for 8.25 PDCs for the SHRM-CPSM or SHRM-SCPSM.

 A full refund will be issued, less a $50.00 per person administrative fee, if the request is received by the close of business on September 16, 2018.
+Any refunds issued more than 120 days after a credit card payment is processed will be made via check.
 Cancellations made after that date and before our guarantee date of October 11, 2018, will be eligible for credit toward another program, minus a $50.00 administrative fee.
-Those cancelling on or after the guarantee date will not receive a paper credit or a refund.
+Those cancelling on or after October 11, 2018, will not receive a paper credit or a refund.